steveloughran/dissident/README.md

 `exit`

-Have the bot shut down
+Have the bot shut down.
+If you are running a fleet of bots, this shuts them all down.

-This means that anyone whom your bot is hecking can shut it down.
-If that becomes an issue, a new config option could be added to list the admin user.
-For now though it relies on Boris Johnson being commuter illiterate as well as an utter twat.

-Future idea: allow the list of people who can control the bot to be restricted.

 ### Replying to mentions